Leslie Fish: Music

+Woody Guthrie, which were profiled in the 1967 book The American Folk Scene: Dimensions of the Folksong Revival (p.
+198-199).

-Along with The DeHorn Crew, Fish created the first commercial filk recording in 1976, Folk Songs for Folk Who Ain't Even Been Yet.
-Her second recording, Solar Sailors (1977) included the song "Banned from Argo", a comic song parodying Star Trek which has since spawned over 100 variants and parodies.
+Along with The Dehorn Crew, Fish created the first commercial filk recording in 1976, Folk Songs for Folk Who Ain't Even Been Yet.
+Her second recording, Solar Sailors (1977), included the song "Banned from Argo", a comic song parodying Star Trek which has since spawned over 100 variants and parodies.
 She recorded the comic song "Carmen Miranda's Ghost", which was the source for the short story anthology Carmen Miranda's Ghost Is Haunting Space Station Three, edited by Don Sakers (in which she has one story and the notes on the song).
+A copy of Fish's Carmen Miranda's Ghost album sold for $1,175 on December 8, 2020, making it one of the most expensive filk recordings ever sold.

 Her song "Hope Eyrie" is regarded by some as being as close to the anthem of American science fiction fandom as is possible in such a disparate group.

-Fish often weaves Pagan and anarchist themes into her music.
-She has also set music to many poems by Rudyard Kipling.
-She is a popular guest at science fiction conventions, and she can often be seen at the large filksings with her distinctive 12-string guitar, "Monster", which Leslie says plays best when it is given good Scotch whisky.
+Fish often wove pagan and anarchist themes into her music.
+She had also set to music many poems by Rudyard Kipling.
+She was a popular guest at science fiction conventions, and she could often be seen at the large filksings with her distinctive 12-string guitar, "Monster", which Leslie said played best when it was given good Scotch whisky.

-Film
+Film and television

-She sings (and makes several appearances) in the film Finding the Future: A Science Fiction Conversation, which makes extensive use of her music.
+Fish sang (and made several appearances) in the film Finding the Future: A Science Fiction Conversation, which makes extensive use of her music.
 She was interviewed and performed in Trekkies 2.

+Her song "PGP" was featured in the Channel 4 (UK) television documentary "Seeking Satoshi", released in 2025.